 Bronchiectasis (say "brawn-kee-ECK-tuh-sus") is a lung problem in which the breathing tubes (airways) in the lungs are stretched and become larger.

 It starts when your airways are damaged.
-The damage may be caused by another health problem—usually cystic fibrosis—or a lung infection such as pneumonia or tuberculosis.
-Other causes include whooping cough and autoimmune problems, such as AIDS.
+The damage may be caused by another health problem—such as cystic fibrosis—or a lung infection such as pneumonia or tuberculosis.
 Bronchiectasis can also be congenital, which means you were born with it.

 The damaged airways have a hard time getting rid of mucus (sputum), so the mucus builds up.
 This causes the airways to stretch and can lead to swelling and repeated infections.